-d) That the Global Fund Secretariat enforces the audit provisions in the Grant Agreements more stringently and on a consistent basis.
-The Secretariat currently requires audit of Principal Recipients' and Sub-Recipients' financial statements in accordance with the Grant Agreement, In addition, these are submitted for LFA review which normally helps flag any exceptions.
+4 submitted for LFA review which normally helps flag any exceptions.
 The resumption of funding to Mauritania will require automatically mandating PRs and SR to carry out external audits each year. e) That Performance Indicators developed for Programs be clearly tied to the proper and confirmed use of grant funds.
-In practice, all performance indicators are closely linked to grant budgets and progress updates, including full financial reports verified by the LFA on PR and SR expenditures and variances.
-The grant rating methodology rates grants and disbursements accordingly.
-The Secretariat has taken note of the recommendation and will follow up to strengthen existing measures. f) For all grants, the Global Fund should require Principal Recipients and Sub-Recipients to provide organizational charts, profiles, and signatures of all staff that are paid salaries with Global Fund money.
+In practice, all performance indicators are closely linked to grant budgets and progres updates, including full financial reports verified by the LFA on PR and SR expenditures and variances.
+The grant ratin methodology rates grants and disbursements accordingly.
+The Secretariat has taken note of the recommendation and will follow up to strengthen existing measures. f) For all grants, the Global Fund should require Principal Recipients and Sub- Recipients to provide organizational charts, profiles, and signatures of all staff that are paid salaries with Global Fund money.
 If staff departs from the organization, and new staff are hired, then new files should be added and new versions of organizational charts drafted.
 The Secretariat agrees with the OIG that controls over payroll and staff benefits need to be strengthened.
-The Secretariat will therefore require Principal Recipient and Sub Recipient to prepare organization charts and staff allocation for review during grant negotiation.
-The LFA will further carry out periodic checks at both PR and SR level to confirm the integrity and completeness of data in the organisation charts and nominal rolls and that the data reconciles with the payroll records.
-This will ensure that the payroll is supported by appropriate documents and any exceptions are identified and addressed.
-The LFA verification in Mauritania will be carried out every three months.
-Where issues are identified, expenses without thorough justification will be disallowed. g) The Programs should have clearly articulated policies on per diems- who can obtain them, how much each person has a right to claim, etc. LFAs should randomly check per diem sheets against these policies, and conduct random spot checks to verify training sessions actually take place as represented The Secretariat recognises that per diem and staff allowances have previously been abused.
-As a result, the Secretariat has asked all PRs to submit a yearly Training Program through the LFA for Secretariat approval.
-This requirement has been effective since 15 January 2011 and the Mauritania program is no exception.
-The Global Fund will henceforth only fund training which is included in the Training Program, accompanied by a specific plan/justification, dates, and attendance lists.
-The Secretariat has further strengthened oversight by ensuring that all attendants provide proof of identity, PRs and LFAs conduct regular and frequent spot checks of training activities especially at SR level, and cash transactions are avoided whenever possible.
+The Secretariat will therefore require Principal Recipient and Sub Recipient to prepare organization char and staff allocation for review during grant negotiation.
+The LFA will further carry out periodic checks at both PR and SR level to confirm the integrity and completeness of data in th organisation charts and nominal rolls and that the data reconciles with the payroll records.
+This will ensure that the payroll is supported by appropriate documents and any exceptions are identified and addressed The LFA verification in Mauritania will be carried out every three months.
+Where issues are identified, expenses without thorough justification will be disallowed. g) The Programs should have clearly articulated policies on per diems- who can obtain them, how much each person has a right to claim, etc. LFAs should randomly check per diem sheets against these policies, and conduct random spot checks to verify training sessions actually take place as represented The Secretariat recognises that per diem an staff allowances have previously been abused.
+As a result, the Secretariat has aske all PRs to submit a yearly Training Program through the LFA for Secretariat approval.
+This requirement has been effective since a January 2011 and the Mauritania program in o exception.
+The Global Fund will henceforth only fund training which is included in the Training Program, accompanied by a specific plan/justification dates, and attendance lists.
+The Secretariat has further strengthened oversight by ensuring that all attendants